5G vs nbn™ – What’s the best internet for your business?

-With the staged rollout of the 5G network in Australia, businesses are being offered a growing smorgasbord of network connection options.
+With the staged rollout of the 5G network in Australia currently underway, businesses have a growing smorgasbord of network connection options on the table.

 With predicted peak download speeds of up to 20 Gps, the latest iteration of mobile connectivity is being pitched as an alternative to fixed-line connections in Australia.
-On the other hand, a bold new NBN Co package will offer $0 fibre upgrades* – the fastest and most reliable nbn™ connection available today – to 90% of Australian businesses.
+On the other hand, a bold NBN Co package for Enterprise Ethernet offers $0 fibre upgrades** – the fastest and most reliable nbn™ connection available today – to 90% of Australian businesses.

-In a constantly-evolving technological landscape in which internet reliability and speed are vital to survival, businesses are left with the dizzying decision of how to configure their network connections – is it safer to stick to fixed-line nbn™ services or is 5G the way of the future?
-How do these technologies compare, and how can they be leveraged to expand and improve your business?
+In a constantly-evolving technological landscape in which internet reliability and speed are vital to survival, businesses must contend with the dizzying decision of how to configure their network connections.
+Is it safer to stick with fixed-line nbn™ services or is 5G the way of the future?
+How do these technologies compare?
+And how can your business leverage these technologies to expand and improve your operations and bottom-line?

 What is 5G?

 5G stands for the fifth generation of wireless mobile networks.
-It is designed to deliver higher data speeds and bandwidths more reliably than past network iterations.
+The technology has the potential to deliver higher data speeds and bandwidths more reliably than past network iterations.

-While the predicted capabilities of 5G are certainly impressive – gigabit speeds are expected to be the norm once it reaches its peak – the network is only available in a handful of locations across Australia at the moment, and users must have 5G-compatible devices.
+While these predicted capabilities of 5G technology are certainly impressive, the network is only available in a handful of locations across Australia at the moment – mostly major capital cities – and users must have 5G-compatible devices^.

-That said, the 5G network is being touted as ‘revolutionary’, with potential to change the way we live and work – if everything is endlessly connected, technologies such as autonomous cars, Internet of Things devices, augmented reality and telemedicine could be adapted into everyday life.
+That said, technologists are touting the 5G network as ‘revolutionary’, with potential to change the way we live and work.
+If we’re connected to everything, it means we can adapt technologies like autonomous vehicles, Internet of Things devices, augmented reality and telemedicine into everyday life.

 What is the nbn™?

 The National Broadband Network is an update to Australia’s fixed-line phone and internet connection infrastructure.
-Existing copper lines are being replaced with a mix of fibre-optic cables, fixed wireless and satellite in a staged rollout.
+The staged NBN rollout has replaced the bulk of the existing copper lines with a mix of fibre-optic cables, fixed wireless broadband and satellite.

-As of June 2020, 11.7 million homes and business premises across the country had access to nbn™ fixed-line services.
-Wholesalers NBN Co estimate the network’s highest peak speed tiers – of 500 Mbps to close to 1 Gbps** – will be available on demand to about 75 percent of homes and businesses on the network by 2023.
+As of February 2022, 12.1 million homes and business premises across the country had access to nbn™ fixed-line services.
+By 2023, NBN Co estimate that around 75 percent of homes and businesses on the network will have access to the network’s highest peak speed tiers – of 500 Mbps to close to 1 Gbps***.

-You’ll discover how the two perform in terms of speed, reliability, availability and cost, with recommendations for how your business can make the most of both technologies.
+Discover how the two technologies compare and find out how your business can make the most of both technologies.